recantha/EduKit3-Bluetooth/README.md

 # EduKit3-Bluetooth

+## Credits
+A big thank you to Matt Hawkins (http://www.raspberrypi-spy.co.uk/) and the Raspberry Pi Foundation for the Bluetooth and CWiid instructions.

+## Note
 Please note: these instructions will only work for 1st edition Wii controllers i.e. those without Wii motionplus.
 This is a limitation of the CWiid library.